 Why Do We Need Different Reading Assessments for our Kindergarten and First Grade Readers?

 By completing several different reading assessments for kindergarten and first grade readers, you’ll get a bigger picture of what each reader is capable of as a whole.
 Then, results can guide your instruction to differentiate for the learners in your classroom.
 Additionally, you will have more opportunities to track progress in specific areas.
-You can see which areas students need more practice and review with.
+You can see which areas students need more practice and review.

 1. Phonics Skills Assessments